andresf2448/sytem_voting_full/README.md

 In order to sign the operations (transactions) it is necessary to have the wallet linked to our provider.

-Within the platform users can:
+In the platform users can:
 * Apply to become a candidate, entering their photo and required information.
 * Vote for a candidate.
 * Consult the number of votes for a candidate.